 Photo courtesy of Adults & Crafts

 You might be past the age where a popsicle-stick picture frame with your missing-toothy grin will earn you a sincere, “Oh, how sweet.”
-But with a little help from Denver-based Adults & Crafts, you can still give Mom a handmade gift—and you’ll earn bonus points for wrapping up something she doesn’t feel obligated to “like.”
-We especially love their Resin River Plank Kit ($43), a one-hour project that creates a Colorado-chic charcuterie conduit Mom can break out at her next book club.
+But with a little help from Denver-based Adults & Crafts, you can still give mom a handmade gift—and you’ll earn bonus points for wrapping up something she doesn’t feel obligated to “like.”
+We especially love their Floral Resin Serving Tray Kit ($45), a one-hour project that comes with a variety of pressed florals and greenery ready to be arranged into your hand-selected design before they’re set permanently into resin.
+Add the gold handles, allow 48 hours of dry time, and you’re ready to gift mom a Colorado-chic charcuterie conduit she can break out at her next book club.

 If Mom wants jewelry she can feel good about…

 Thoughtful design, traditional techniques, and recycled materials are the secret sauce behind every earring, bracelet, and necklace in Denverite Sheena Marshall’s collection of understated elegance.
-For Mom, choose the Connection Necklace ($68), which nestles a gold-filled sphere next to an ethically sourced sandalwood bead to symbolize her grace, strength, and the bond that binds you together.
+For mom, choose the Connection Necklace ($70), which nestles a gold-filled sphere beside an ethically sourced sandalwood bead to symbolize her grace, strength, and the bond that binds you together.

 If Mom wants to, uh, relax…